 Information about the National Office temporary relocation to Old Parliament House

-The Archives' National Office in East Block, Parkes, will be relocated to Old Parliament House (OPH) from 16 October 2017 to late 2018.
+The Archives' National Office in East Block, Parkes, has relocated to Old Parliament House (OPH) until late 2018.

 This will allow remedial works to be carried out on East Block.

 You can find the National Archives by entering through the main entrance at Old Parliament House, on King George Terrace.
 Our reading room and helpful staff are located on the main floor, adjacent to our new Charters of Our Nation exhibition – a display of facsimiles of the Constitution and other founding documents.

 Please review our new opening times.
 Please note, the reading room now closes at 5pm Tuesday evenings.

 All Archives visitors wishing to see facsimiles of the Constitution and other founding documents will be required to pay the Museum of Australian Democracy entry fee of $2 for adults and $1 for children.
 This supports the conservation work of the Museum to maintain the heritage-listed OPH building, in which we will be a tenant.

 Researchers who display their reader card at the Museum of Australian Democracy reception will not be charged the entry fee.